We asked seven leading AI tools to create the same image. Some nailed it, some missed the mark entirely—and one seriously surprised us.

 - If you’re exploring creative concepts: Claude or Google Gemini offer more flair and willingness to experiment, though expect to tweak the outputs.

-- If you’re experimenting just for fun: Try Meta AI or Grok—you won’t get production-ready assets, but you might get unexpected inspiration (or a good laugh).
+- If you’re experimenting: Try Meta AI or Grok—you won’t get production-ready assets, but you might get unexpected inspiration (or a good laugh).

 The bigger picture